-Under the Corporations Act, 'eligible whistleblowers' who report 'disclosable matters' are protected from civil, criminal and administrative liability in relation to the disclosure.
+Under the Corporations Act and the Taxation Administration Act, 'eligible whistleblowers' who report 'disclosable matters' are protected from civil, criminal and administrative liability in relation to the disclosure.
 This means they cannot be subject to any legal action against them for breach of an employment contract, duty of confidentiality or other contractual obligation, criminal action (for example, for unlawfully releasing information), or disciplinary action for making the disclosure.
 These protections, however, do not grant immunity for any misconduct a whistleblower has engaged in that is revealed in their disclosure.